OSMLatam/OSM-Notes-Ingestion/docs/WMS_Development.md

 ## Overview

-This guide provides comprehensive information for developers working with the WMS (Web Map Service) component of the OSM-Notes-profile project.
+This guide provides comprehensive information for developers working with the WMS (Web Map Service) component of the OSM-Notes-Ingestion project.
 It covers architecture, database design, GeoServer integration, and extension development.

 ### Target Audience